moellpau/handwritten-digit-recognition/README.md

 <br>

 **7. Evaluate and troubleshoot** <br>
-In conclusion, the trained model is already pretty good for the fewer data that was collected for the project due to time and resource restrictions,.
+In conclusion, the trained model is already pretty good for the fewer data that was collected for the project due to time and resource restrictions.
 To improve the accuracy of the model more data is needed with different positions of users etc. With the second deployed model, it was recognized that the model performs badly if the user is standing.
-This was because the training and test data were collected only in a sitting position.<br>
+This happened because the training and test data were at first collected only in a sitting position.<br>

 ### How to execute and run
 1. [Getting started and setup the Arduino Nano 33 BLE Sense](https://docs.arduino.cc/hardware/nano-33-ble) <br>